EFFECT OF DIFFERENTS WATER D ON UNIFORMITY OF MOCHA GRAINS OF THE CONILON COFFEE IN CAMPOS DOS GOYTACAZES, RJ

 https://doi.org/10.15809/irriga.2021v26n2p411-421Abstract

-Coffee has great economic importance in Brazilian agriculture, being the second largest producer in the world, behind only Ethiopia.
-However, for export more and more high quality and selectivity of the grains are required, so that they have an adequate processing in the industries.
-The objective of the present work was to evaluate the effects of the application of different irrigation conditions on the uniformity and sieve classes of mocha beans of conilon coffee.
-The experiment was conducted in the area belonging to the Universidade Estadual do Norte Fluminense.
-The experimental design used was randomized blocks, with four replications, composed by the factors: Irrigation system (superficial and subsurface) and Water slides (0, 25, 50, 100 and 125% of ET0).
-The classification by sieves was determined according to the shape of the grain and its granulometry, and different numbers of sieves, being defined as Big Moca (MG), Mean Moca (MD), Small Moca (MM).
-After conducting the study, it was concluded that there is a trend towards uniform production in sieves 10 to 11, classified as Moca Medium with increased irrigation, for the conditions presented, so that the blades from 100 to 125% of ET0 had the highest percentage for this class of grains.
+Coffee has great economic importance in Brazilian agriculture, Brazil is the second largest producer in the world, behind only of the Vietnam.
+However, for export, an increasing number of high-quality and selectivity of the grains are required, so that they have adequate processing in the industries.
+This work evaluated the effects of the applicationof different irrigation conditions on the uniformity and sieve classes of mocha beansconilon coffee.
+The experiment was conducted in the area belonging to the State University North Fluminense.
+The experimental design used was split plots, with four replications, composed of the factors: irrigation system (superficial and subsurficial) and water depths (0, 25, 50, 100, and 125% of the evapotranspiration of reference (ETO)).
+The classification by sieves was determined according to the shape of the grain, its granulometry, and different numbers of sieves, being defined as big mocha (MG), medium mocha (MD), and small mocha (MM).
+After conducting the study, it was concluded that there is a trend toward a uniform production in sieves 10 and 11, classified as mocha medium as there was an increase on irrigation, in such a way that the water depths of 100 and 125% of ETO presented the highest percentage for this class of grains.

 Published